Bommana Brothers Chandana Sisters

-Bommana Brothers Chandana Sisters is a 2008 Telugu comedy drama film directed by Srinivasa Reddy starring Allari Naresh, Krishna Bhagavaan, Farjana, Charulatha, Raghu Babu, Suman Shetty and Kota Srinivasa Rao in the lead roles.
+Bommana Brothers Chandana Sisters is a 2008 Indian Telugu comedy drama film directed by Srinivasa Reddy starring Allari Naresh, Krishna Bhagavaan, Farjana, Charulatha, Raghu Babu, Suman Shetty and Kota Srinivasa Rao in the lead roles.
 Ammiraju Kanumilli produced this film on Siri Cinema Banner while M. M. Srilekha scored the music.
 The movie was released on 18 April 2008.

 Plot

-The Bommana brothers and their parents are thieves.
-Once, these Bommana Brothers rob a bank manager.
+The Bommana brothers (Ramachandran, Tulasi Ram) and their parents are thieves.
+Once, these Bommana brothers rob a bank manager.
 Eventually they get caught by the police and escape from the police too with the help of their father.
 Then, they accidentally look at the photograph of two sisters and gather information about them.
-They are Siri Chandana and Mani Chandana, the daughters of Mohan Rao, the owner of popular cloth business chain.
+They are Siri Chandana and Mani Chandana (Chandana sisters), the daughters of Mohan Rao, the owner of popular cloth business chain.

 Siri is faithful to God, while Mani always extends her helping hand to orphans and challenged.
 The brothers change their attires and dupe both Mani and Siri and win their hearts.
 After a few twists, the brothers marry the Chandana sisters.
 Later, the brothers play some more tricks and bequeath the property of their father-in-law.
 However, Mohana Rao discovers that they are cheats and became a madman.
 This irks Mani and Siri, who meet a professional killer to murder their husbands.
 Before that, the brothers realize their mistake and try to reach the sisters to hand over the documents.
 After a fight with all the villains, the brothers hand over those documents and regain their faith.
 The movie ends with Mohan Rao entering sound mind and the brothers leading an honest life.